DivanteLtd/shopware2vuestorefront/README.md

 Vue Storefornt integration always requires two steps.

 ### First - Integrate the Dynamic Requests calls
-... requests like user login, shopping cart synchronization must find out the way to Your Shopware 6 backend.
+... requests like user login, shopping cart synchronization must find out the way to Your Neto backend.
 Vue Storefront API is in charge of sending these requests and all You need is to setup the Shopware connector in it.

 Download a [*.zip with the content of this](https://github.com/DivanteLtd/shopware2vuestorefront/archive/master.zip) repository (`vsf-api-extension` and `vsf-shopware-indexer`) and unpack the folders in the same parent directory Your `vue-storefront` and `vue-storefront-api` folders are located.